Discrediting European legal norms by attributing "religious persecution" to Baltic states

 Examples (paraphrased)

-- Estonian authorities are forcing the Orthodox Church to recognize the activities of the Moscow Patriarchate as heresy under the threat of closing churches.
+Estonian authorities, through a court ruling, are forcing the Orthodox Church to recognize the Moscow Patriarchate as “heresy” under the threat of total parish liquidation.

 Goal